 Andrew qualified from Guy’s, Kings & St. Thomas’ Hospitals School of Medicine, Kings College London in 2003 with distinction.
 His interest in academia started early, having completed a BSc in Radiological Sciences at Kings College London where he carried out early research into the use of standardised uptake values (SUV) in 18-fluorodeoxyglucose Positron Emission Tomography (18FDG-PET) in quantifying malignant potential in tumours.

-Andrew undertook his house jobs and worked as an A&E SHO at St. Thomas’ Hospital.
-He was an Anatomy Demonstrator at Guys Hospital, Kings College London, under supervision of Professor Harold Ellis & Professor Susan Standring (Editor of Grays Anatomy).
+Andrew was an Anatomy Demonstrator at Guys Hospital, Kings College London, under supervision of Professor Harold Ellis & Professor Susan Standring (Editor of Grays Anatomy).
 He then undertook a Basic Surgical Training rotation at St Georges Hospital, London and Kingston Hospital, Surrey, being awarded the Membership of the Royal College of Surgeons in 2006.

 Andrew started his doctoral research in 2007 when he was appointed a research registrar in Colorectal Surgery at Croydon University Hospital, undertaking research leading to the award of a PhD in the laboratory of Professor Ian Tomlinson at Cancer Research UK, latterly at the University of Oxford.
 Andrew was also supervised by Professor Shirley Hodgson (St Georges, University of London) and Mr Muti Abulafi (Croydon University Hospital).
 Subsequent to his research, he was appointed to the higher surgical training scheme in South-West London and Surrey in 2010 as a Specialty Registrar in General Surgery.

 Andrew is currently a reviewer for The Lancet, British Medical Journal, The Journal of Neurological Sciences, British Journal of Surgery, Genes Chromosomes & Cancers, Gastroenterology and PLoS ONE.
-He also acts as a peer reviewer for Cancer Research UK.
+He also acts as a peer reviewer for Cancer Research UK and Heart UK.